FudanOCR/FudanOCR/README.md

 <div align=center><img width="636" height="374" src="./images/architecture.jpeg"></div>

 - alphabet: Alphabet module.
-User can use it to create an alphabet object.
+Users can use it to create an alphabet object.
 - config: Config module.
 Provide configuration file template inside, users fill in new configuration files as needed.
 - data: Data module.
 Contain functions such as obtaining datasets, obtaining data loaders, and data preprocessing, etc.
 - engine: Engine module(Important!).
 Users can use this module to initialize a new training environment.
 Then define a subclass of Trainer to train.